acutario/decoratex/README.md

 ## Usage

-1. Add `use Decoratex` to your models.
+1. Add `use Decoratex.Schema` to your models.
 2. Set the decorate fields inside a block of `decorations` function.
 3. Declare each field with `decorate_field name, type, function, options`.
     * Name of the virtual field.